If you're looking to start or grow an eCommerce business, it can feel overwhelming knowing where to start.

 What is an eCommerce Business?

 An eCommerce business is a company that sells its products or services over the internet.
-There are many types of eCommerce businesses and they can be a B2B business, direct to consumer, C2C, or C2B.
+There are many types of eCommerce businesses and they can be a B2B business (see what is a B2B company), direct to consumer, C2C, or C2B.
 All that matters is that the majority of the transactions take place online.

 How to Start an eCommerce Business